DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 **Workflow**:
 1. Initialize an empty list named `templates` for storing prompt templates.
 2. Handle the system prompt by fetching it from the internal `data['prompts']['System']` and add it to `templates`.
-3. Remove any prompts for which there's no corresponding data in the internal `data` attribute by calling `self.functions.remove_prompt_if_none`.
+3. Remove any prompts for which there's no corresponding data in the internal `data` attribute by calling `self.functions.prompt_handling.remove_prompt_if_none`.
 4. Handle other types of prompts that are not the system prompt.
 Extend `templates` with these other types.
 5. Render the prompts using the templates and variables.
 Store the rendered prompts directly in the agent's internal `prompt` attribute.